VincentCongDao/take-home-assessment/README.md

 ## Tech Stack

 **Client**: React.js

 **Style**: CSS

 **Icon**: Material Icon

 ## Description
-This project is creating by React.js with traditional CSS.
-If you want to run this project on your local machine, please run
+This project, created using React.js and traditional CSS, allows users to interact with a collection of recipes through a dynamic filter system without the need for form submission.
+To run this project on your local machine, use the following commands:
 ~~~bash
 npm install
 npm start